 Simple DIY Procedure of Dirt Bike and Motocross Numbers Letters

-As an alternate to ordering custom numbers letters (which you should do so it meets the minimum level of standards) you can make numbers letter for your bike.
-You'll need to follow these steps perfectly to use them for races:
+As an alternative to ordering custom numbers letters (which you should do so it meets the minimum level of standards), you can make numbers letter for your bike.
+You'll need to follow these steps perfectly to use them for races: Things you’ll need:

 Since you have a computer or laptop, the next step is to opt for the best graphics package for your decal or sticker that will carry your numbers and letters.
 For a simple and effective process, use a graphics program such as Paint.
 Paint is pre-installed on most computers.
 This package is your best bet because it is easy to use.